sahej-dev/Snow/README.md

 If you are not familiar with Flutter, you can still contribute by opening new issues for bug reports, feature requests, and/or enhancements that you would like to as a user.

+If you are not a programmer but woule like to support Snow you can do that:
+- By leaving a star on the repository
+- By telling your friends about Snow

 Please read [CONTRIBUTING.md](.github/CONTRIBUTING.md) before making a contribution.

 ## Author(s)